 The nut width indicates how broad the neck is, but the neck profile itself has a similarly important impact on playability for guitarists with small hands.
 Slim C, D, Slim D, and Modern profile necks are usually quite shallow, which will keep your palm closer to the fretboard, ultimately making it easier to reach your fingers around.

 Finding the right guitar if you have smaller hands can be understandably challenging.
 We hope that this guide to the best acoustic, classical, electric, and bass guitars to be useful.
-To recap, the guitars that we suggest if you, or whoever you’re shopping for have smaller hands are as follows:
+To recap, the guitars that we suggest for players with smaller hands are as follows:

 For Acoustics, if you’re looking for a great guitar on a tight budget, the Fender Sonoran is the one for you.
 If you’re happy to spend a bit more and pick up some extra features, the Martin D Jr-10E is all the guitar you’ll ever need.